sofbondarr/softserve-test-task/README.md

 ## eSchool

-This repository automates end-to-end deployment of a Java web application with a MySQL backend on Azure.
+This repository automates end-to-end deployment of Java Web application with connection to MySQL database to Azure.
 It uses:

 * **Terraform** to provision two Linux VMs: one for further application setup, one for MySQL.
 * **Ansible** to configure the VMs, install required packages, deploy the web application, and ensure the service is up.